Zaggen/bakeIn/README.md

 # BakeIn
 **This module is in active development, and still in beta, do not use in production.... yet**
 ## A Multiple composable inheritance module for js
-BakeIn is a helper function to use object composition, so it allows an object to be extended/inherit from other objects properties (own properties), pretty much like  lodash `extend`.With a couple of differences, that makes a huge impact in power, flexibility and clarity.
+BakeIn is a allows an object to be extended/inherit from other objects properties (own properties), pretty much like  lodash `extend`.With a couple of differences, that makes a huge impact in power, flexibility and clarity.
 First the order of arguments is reversed, this allows a CoffeeScript *Class-like* workflow when working with objects, so the last argument will be our targetObj where we define our new properties and methods.
 Second we can choose which attributes we inherit from all of the baseObjects/mixins, and lastly the `bakeIn` fn can return a constructor function when we specify a constructor in any of the objects passed to the function, though ideally this constructor should be defined in the receiving obj.

 ## Installation
 `npm install bake-in --save`